 Growing Peas is not only easy but is one of the earliest vegetables you can plant in your garden.
+I will go into details on how to grow the best peas in your garden.

 Children love growing peas since the pea seed is larger and easy for them to plant and when it is time to harvest they can easily pick them.
 Most kids love to eat any of the pea varieties so you cannot go wrong growing peas.